Compliance as a Service for All Verticals

 Compliance as a Service (CaaS) is the framework LightEdge used to create services that simplify compliance for our customers in highly regulated industries.
 LightEdge’s Compliance as a Service helps our clients adapt to the constantly changing regulatory landscape with peace of mind and expert assistance.

 To start with, LightEdge builds security and redundancy into every detail of our data center facilities and service offerings.
-LightEdge is one of an elite few to be both ISO 20000-1 and ISO 27001 certified, and our facilities and services have been audited against SOC, HIPAA, HITRUST, and PCI DSS by Schellman.
+LightEdge is one of an elite few to be both ISO 20000-1 and ISO 27001 certified, and our facilities and services have been audited against SOC, NIST, HIPAA, HITRUST, and PCI DSS by Schellman.

 These certifications and compliance standards only scratch the surface of LightEdge’s compliance and security know how, however.
 If you’re seeking guidance around NIST, FedRAMP, CJIS, or NERC-CIP (to name a few others), we would be happy to provide best practice assistance.
 In fact, our Chief Security Officer, Michael Hannan, also offers LightEdge clients free security & compliance consulting services to assist with audit readiness and organizational safeguards.